-As the originator of the HD Radio data distribution consortium business model by which he currently serves as president of the Broadcaster Traffic Consortium, LLC (BTC), a partnership of more than 24 radio companies, throughout the United States and Canada, formed to distribute data and advertising via FM and HD Radio® technology.
-BTC serves millions of consumer devices and automobiles with FM and HD Radio data services (www.radiobtc.com) including Garmin, Mercedes-Benz, Mitsubishi, Honda and others.
+Paul led the creation and development of the Broadcaster Traffic Consortium, LLC (BTC) for broadcast radio data distribution of traffic weather, fuel price and other location-based information to automobiles.
+He also serves as president of the BTC which operates as a partnership, with Emmis as the administrative operator of the BTC, including more than 24 radio companies, throughout the United States and Canada, formed to distribute data via FM and HD Radio® technology.
+BTC serves millions of consumer devices and automobiles with their content partner HERE (a Nokia company) with more information available at www.radiobtc.com.
+Customers include Garmin, Mercedes-Benz, Mitsubishi, Honda and others.

 Paul was the recipient of the 2012 NAB Radio Engineering Achievement award for his work in developing the BTC and was previously listed as one of the Radio Ink 2010 Best Engineers in Radio.
 In 2010 Paul served on the FCC CSRIC council enlisted to write the revised C.F.R.
 47 Part 11 for new EAS CAP standards and is currently an active member of both the NAB Radio Technology Committee, NRSC and serves as Vice-Chair for the North American Broadcasters Association.

 Paul takes a long view of broadcasting and looks for innovation, that many have not yet considered, then makes opportunity into real world technology based businesses that benefit the entire industry.